iLott15/iLott15/README.md

 # Hi!

 My name is Ivan Lott, i'm from Brazil!
-I'm a computer networking student, and I have been studying front-end development since 2021. 👩🏻‍💻
+I'm a computer networking student, and I have been studying systems development since 2021. 👩🏻‍💻

 I really like to solve problems and learn from them.
 In addition to being ready for changes, I am always looking for new challenges so that I can increase my knowledge.